Butterflies Montessori Nursery

 - Our complaints policy

 We have a Complaints and Suggestions policy available at all times in the policy folder in the cloakroom, to encourage parents to voice any ideas or concerns they may have.
+Our Ofsted Complaints poster is displayed on our Parents Notice Board.

 - Alterations we have made to make our building accessible